-Professor Kevin J. Greene is Honorary / Advisory Law Scholar of the United Sigma Intelligence Association.
+Professor Kevin J. Greene is an Honorary / Advisory Fellow Legal Scholar of the United Sigma Intelligence Association (USIA).

-Kevin J. Greene joined Southwestern’s faculty in 2020.
+Professor Greene is John J. Schumacher Chair Professor of Law at Southwestern Law School.
 Professor Greene is a nationally recognized entertainment and intellectual property law scholar and an expert witness consultant for copyright, trademark, publicity rights, and entertainment contract disputes.
 He is a highly committed, outstanding teacher as well as a passionate leader and an IP law influencer.
 He teaches Contracts and Copyright Law.

 Professor Greene was most recently a tenured Professor of Law at Thomas Jefferson School of Law in San Diego.
 He has also been a visiting professor at the University of San Diego School of Law.
 In addition to Contracts and Copyright, he has also taught IP, Entertainment Law, Music Law, Publicity Rights, International Entertainment Law, and IP in the Cannabis Industry.

 Before becoming a law professor, Professor Greene practiced law in New York at the premier law firm of Cravath, Swaine & Moore, where he represented high profile companies such as Time Warner and HBO in litigation matters.
 He later joined New York’s top entertainment law boutique firm, where he represented clients such as film production companies, including Director Spike Lee’s 40 Acres and a Mule film company, iconic music artists including Harry Connick, Jr., Bobby Brown, and the seminal rap group Public Enemy.
 Professor Greene was the first law professor voted a Top Ten attorney by the San Diego Bar in the field of IP in 2005.